MrBartosz/PersonalWebsite/README.md

-This is my portfolio website!
+This is my first website!
 ===============================================================================================================================

 *Project is hosted on netlify platform.
 You can see this <a href="https://bartoszmaksimowski.netlify.app/">< RIGHT HERE ></a>*